 - First reference: Ohio Northern University

-- Second reference: University
+- Second and all additional references: University

 See “president” entry above

 When abbreviating class years, the apostrophe points to the left.